wiggitywhitney/mcp-commit-story/engineering-mcp-journal-spec-final.md

 - Mood/tone must be backed by language cues ("ugh", "finally", etc.)
 - If data is unavailable (e.g., terminal history), omit that section

+### Recursion Prevention
+- **Initial filtering**: Examine all files in commit
+  - If commit only modifies journal files → skip journal entry generation entirely
+  - If commit modifies both code and journal files → proceed to create entry
+- **Content generation**: When creating the entry
+  - When generating file diffs and stats for the journal entry content, exclude journal files from this analysis
+  - Only show changes for non-journal files
+- This allows journal files to be git-tracked while preventing recursive entries
+- No configuration needed - this behavior is built-in

 ### Journal Entry Structure
 #### Example (Markdown format):
 ```markdown